 A program of study is the compilation of courses, credit hours and grades that make up a student's educational degree at the University.
 A program of study includes those courses a student needs to take to complete their degree requirements and courses currently in progress, as well as courses already completed by the student.
-Students enrolled in any of UAT's oncampus undergraduate degrees attend a minimum of 12 credits per semester.
+Students enrolled in any of UAT's on-campus undergraduate degrees attend a minimum of 12 credits per semester.
 Students enrolled in any UAT-Online undergraduate degree attend a minimum of 9 credits per semester.
+Students who enroll after February 2025 in any UAT online-hybrid degree attend a minimum of 12 credits per semester.
 All undergraduate degrees incorporate General Education, University Core and Major-Specific Requirements in the program of study.